duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 (db-opmanual-dtbattery-v2-protection-mode)=
 ### Battery protection mode

 The battery is equipped with safety features to prevent damage to others and itself.
-In particular, it has dedicated hardware to protect its cell from low voltage discharge.
+In particular, it has dedicated hardware to protect its cell from low-voltage discharge.

-When a certain low cell voltage level is detected, the battery micro-controller, together with all other active components will be turned off, except the charger.
+When a certain low cell voltage level is detected, the battery microcontroller, together with all other active components will be turned off, except the charger.
 When a Duckiebattery enters protection mode, it will look unresponsive.

 Nonetheless, the charger will "trickle" charge the battery cell until it has reached a safe voltage level, exiting the battery protection mode.